 - The Director of INSTAAR

-- One of the various resources on campus (Judicial Affairs, Office of Discrimination and Harassment, campus police, GLBTQ Resource Center, Center for Multicultural Affairs, etc.) Visit http://www.colorado.edu/ralphie/ and look under Health and Safety to find contact information for your desired service.
+- One of the various resources on campus (Judicial Affairs, Office of Discrimination and Harassment, campus police, GLBTQ Resource Center, Center for Multicultural Affairs, etc.) Visit CU's Safety web pages to find contact information for all services.

 Don't suffer in silence.
 You can get help and support from many quarters.

 INSTAAR offers two seminar series: Monday Noon Seminars and Graduate Student Seminars.
 Your attendance is highly recommended at both.
 You also have access to seminars at other departments or research labs in Boulder.
 Announcements will be posted on bulletin boards or via email.
 The graduate student seminar series is usually held in the SEEC S225.
 The Monday Noon Seminar series is usually held in the SEEC Sievers conference room.

 Noon Seminar: Attending these talks lets you explore the variety of work happening at INSTAAR.
 These are brown bag seminars.

 Graduate Student Seminar: Graduate students have an informal group that meets regularly to share research and practice research talks, discuss topics of concern or interest, and grow community.

 The graduate students have an elected representative on the Directorate—this year (2021) that's Ethan Burns.
 The rep attends all Directorate meetings as a non-voting member, and is considered the "voice" of the graduate students.
 They report any pertinent issues back to the grad students, and solicit responses to topics of concern.